PURism in Antiquity: theories of language in Greek atticist lexica and their legacy

 Through its original diachronic approach PURA will study how the theories of purism which grew out of Classical culture blossomed into separate but intertwined traditions whose ramifications reach Italian Renaissance culture and the Modern Greek language question.

-The Digital Encyclopedia of Atticism, the unique web-based platform created by PURA, will be launched in 2022.
+The Digital Encyclopedia of Atticism, the unique web-based platform created by PURA, will be launched in summer 2022.
 It will consist in three main parts, devoted to:

 - the diachronic linguistic commentary on individual Atticist features;